 Students identified with a disability or significant learning needs are required to be enrolled through a supported enrolment process.
 This is to ensure that the school is best placed to meet the student’s needs.
-This process will also include a member of our Learning Support Team.
+This process will also include a member of our Diverse Learning Team (DLT).

-When teachers become aware of children with learning difficulties, they bring this to the attention of the Principal and the Learning Support Team.
+When teachers become aware of children with learning difficulties, they bring this to the attention of the Principal and the DLT.
 Appropriate referral forms are then completed.
 Appropriate intervention is provided in accordance with the school’s capacity to resource.
-Our Learning Support Team is comprised of three Learning Support Teachers and an Indigenous Liaison Officer.
-This team are available for consultation by appointment.
+Our DLT is comprised of the Leader of Diversity, two Diversity Teachers, School Counsellor, Leader of Engagement, Indigenous Liaison Officer and the School Leadership Team.

 The school recognises the importance of the early learning years.
 Research repeatedly indicates that the earlier learning difficulties are identified, the more effective intervention strategies are.
-Preventative and remedial programs are given priority including:
+Working in collaboration with consultants from Cairns Catholic Education, we aim to:

-- Whole School Assessment – identification of phonemic awareness, mathematical concepts and reading comprehension
+- offer whole school assessment programs to aid the identification of phonemic awareness, mathematical concepts and reading comprehension

-- 1:1 and small group support in phonological awareness, mathematical concepts, reading comprehension
+- support phonological awareness, mathematical concepts, reading comprehension

-- 1:1 and small group support for oral language development of students learning English as a second language.
+- support oral language development of students learning English as a second language.

 - programs targeted to student needs